 - Vulture nest monitoring

-- Road maintenance
+- Road maintenance and erosion control measures

 - Fence line patrols